sabitertan/BlazorBarcodeScanner/README.md

 ```

 ##### Retrieving the picture for the last code decoded
-In some application it might be useful if a picture can be useful to take a still image of the frame that just decoded the last barcode.
+In some applications it might be useful to take a still image of the frame that just decoded the last barcode.
 This functionality can be enabled by setting the `DecodedPictureCapture` attribute to `true`.
 This will cause the component to store last image successfully decoded.
 Upon sucessful deciding (e.g. reception of `OnCodeReceived`), the picture can be accessed by invoking `CaptureLastDecodedPicture`.